appkidsdev/privacypolicy/Draw/Privacy_policy.md

 	* to detect, prevent and address technical issues

+# Disclosure Of Data

+## Legal Requirements

+We may disclose your Personal Data in the good faith belief that such action is necessary to:

+	* to comply with a legal obligation

+	* to protect and defend the rights or property of appkidsdev

+	* to prevent or investigate possible wrongdoing in connection with the Service

+	* to protect the personal safety of users of the Service or the public

+	* to protect against legal liability

+# Security

+We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 # Service Providers

 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.
 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-# Security

-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+## Analytics

+We may use third-party Service Providers to monitor and analyze the use of our Service.

+	* Google Analytics

+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google uses the data collected to track and monitor the use of our Service.
+This data is shared with other Google services.
+Google may use the collected data to contextualize and personalize the ads of its own advertising network.

+For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [Google Play Services](https://policies.google.com/privacy).

 # Links to Other Sites